priyam-choksi/Diabetes-Streamlit-App/README.md

 ## Project Overview

-This Diabetes Prediction App aims to assess the likelihood of diabetes based on various health metrics provided by the user.
+This project aims to assess the likelihood of diabetes based on various health metrics provided by the user.
 The application leverages a Logistic Regression model, well-suited for binary classification tasks, to predict the onset of diabetes.
 It features a user-friendly web interface developed with Streamlit, enabling easy interaction and real-time prediction capabilities.

 ## Features